bn-digital/helm/README.md

 helm install my-release bndigital/<chart>
 ```

-## NodeJS
+## App

-This chart bootstraps a Node deployment on a Kubernetes cluster using the Helm package manager.
+This chart bootstraps a web app deployment on a Kubernetes cluster using the Helm package manager.

 ### Prerequisites